CrowdHailer/Ace/README.md

 end
 ```

-Defining my server above we can use it to start a server managed by Ace.
+Defining `MyServer` above we can use it to start a server managed by Ace.

 #### Startup